jwstegemann/fritz2/www/src/pages/docs/90_Repositories.md

 A `POST`request is sent, when the id of the given instance equals `initialID`, otherwise a `PUT` request is used to update the resource.).

-By calling `syncBy` from your init-block the given `Handler` (here `addOrUpdate`) is automatically called on each update of your `Store`s data, to keep your REST-backend in sync with your local resource.
+By calling the `handledBy` function on the `data.drop(1)` flow in your init-block the given `Handler` (here `addOrUpdate`) gets automatically called on each update of your `Store`s data, to keep your REST-backend in sync with your local resource.

 ## QueryRepository